 Fit & Sizing

 Available in medium width, the Vans Leather Slip-On offers the same standard fit as its forefather, the Vans Slip-On.
-Its slip on and off facet gives the wearer and easy flow when wearing the shoe.
-This unisex low-top silhouette is offered in men’s sizing with sizes ranging from size 4 US to size 13 US.
+Its slip on and off facet gives the wearer a natural flow when wearing the shoe.
+This unisex low-top silhouette is offered in men’s sizing with sizes ranging from size 6.5 US to size 13 US and women’s sizes ranging from 5 to 11.5.
 Going up in size may also be applicable when purchasing the Vans Leather Slip-On as it may run small and may fit tight in the instep.

 - The Vans “Off The Wall” signature slogan can be seen on the heel of the Vans Leather Slip-On.